bioconda/bioconda.github.io/_sources/recipes/snakemake-storage-plugin-fs/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A Snakemake storage plugin that reads and writes from a locally mounted filesystem using rsync
+   A Snakemake storage plugin that reads and writes from a locally mounted filesystem using rsync.

    :homepage: https://github.com/snakemake/snakemake-storage-plugin-fs
    :license: MIT / MIT